MileHacker Logo

 Accessibility Tips

-Glasgow constantly works to improve accessibility for all travelers.
+Glasgow constantly functions to improve accessibility for all travelers.
 Newer buildings and refurbished public spaces are generally accessible.
-Older buildings may present challenges due to steps or narrow entrances.
+Older buildings could be challenging due to steps or narrow entrances.
 Many major museums, including Kelvingrove and Riverside, are fully accessible.
 Most modern buses are low-floor and wheelchair accessible.
 The Subway has limited accessibility.
 Accessible taxis are available.
 AccessAble (www.accessable.co.uk) lists detailed accessibility guides for venues across Glasgow.
 Community tourism boards, like VisitScotland, can also offer advice.
 For airport comfort, consider Priority Pass.
 For flight issues, Compensair provides assistance.

 Sustainable & Responsible Travel